GMRES-Accelerated ADMM for Quadratic Objectives: Solving the SDP Newton subproblem

-In these results, ADMM-GMRES with restarts is able to converge within $O(\kappa^{1/4})$ iterations for 8 out of the 10 problems.
-In these cases, the overall interior-point method converges with a time complexity of $O(1/\sqrt{\epsilon})$, comparable to the optimal Nesterov methods.
-For the remaining 2 problems, however, the method only converges in $O(\sqrt{\kappa})$ iterations, and this gives the overall method a time complexity of $O(1/\epsilon)$.
+The results show that ADMM-GMRES with restarts is able to converge within $O(\kappa^{1/4})$ iterations for 8 out of the 10 problems, namely the problems labeled from ``a'' to ``h''.
+Their corresponding convergence curves demonstrate a time complexity of $O(1/\sqrt{\epsilon})$ and an error rate of $O(1/k^{2})$ at the $k$-th iteration.
+This is the ``accelerated'' rate that we described earlier in Section~\ref{subsec:applic_SDP}, typically obtained by ``fast'' first-order methods.
+For the remaining 2 problems, however, the method only converges in $O(\sqrt{\kappa})$ iterations, with a time complexity of $O(1/\epsilon)$ and an error rate of $O(1/k)$ at the $k$-th iteration.
+This is the usual rate attained by solving the interior-point Newton subproblem using a standard iterative method like conjugate gradients.

-Note that the objective of this subsection is primarily to benchmark the performance of the method in a large-scale environment.
-Applying (nonlinear) ADMM directly to each of the problems considered in this section produces a sequence that converges at a \emph{linear} rate (as opposed to its sublinear worst-case rate), so it is unlikely for our method here to substantially outperform it.

-\section{Conclusions and Future Work}
+\section{Conclusions and future work}

 In this paper, we have provided theoretical and numerical evidence that ADMM-GMRES can consistently converge in $O(\kappa^{1/4})$ iterations for a smooth strongly convex quadratic objective, despite a worst-case bound of $O(\sqrt{\kappa})$ iterations.
 The order-of-magnitude reduction in iterations over the basic ADMM method was widely observed for both randomized examples and in the Newton subproblems for the interior-point solution of semidefinite programs.
 These results confirm the possibility for an over-relaxation scheme, momentum scheme, or otherwise, to significantly accelerate the convergence of ADMM, beyond the constant factor typically observed for existing schemes, and suggest the direct use of ADMM-GMRES as a practical solution method.